firebearstudio/importexportfree/README.md

 - Import product attaibutes and attribute values on the fly creation
 - Import downloadable products
 - Import fields mapping (in Magento 1.x style!) – you can map Magento 2 product attributes to any custom CSV column in your file!
 Fully flexible and powerful way to import custom data structures in Magento!
-- Full covarage by unit and integrations tests

 <a href="https://firebearstudio.com/the-improved-import.html" title="Magento 2 Improved Import"><img src="https://firebearstudio.com/blog/wp-content/uploads/2016/05/Unbenannt-1.gif"></a>